modeset/-deprecated-utensils/app/assets/components/togglable_group/readme.md

     dealing with a group.
 The alternative could be that `@is_active` be set by the state of the `e.target`?
 - Clean up the fixture so it doesn't rely on tabs and is more generic
+- Should we keep and index of who is selected (see the `Menu` component)